-Disability grant: Must be assessed with a permanent total or partial disability but have less than 36 months of contributions.
+Disability grant: Must be assessed with a permanent total or partial disability of at least 20% and have less than 36 months of contributions.

-Survivor pension: Paid for the death of an old-age or disability pensioner.
-The insured had at least 36 months of contributions before the 6-month period (January-June, April-September, July-December, or October-March) in which the death occurred.
+Survivor pension: The deceased had at least 36 months of contributions before the six-month period (January-June,

+April-September, July-December, or October-March) in which the death occurred.

-Eligible survivors are the surviving spouse and up to five dependent children younger than age 21 (no age limit if disabled; employed or married children are not eligible).
+Eligible survivors include the surviving spouse and up to five dependent, unmarried, and unemployed children younger than age 21 (no age limit if disabled).
 The spouse's benefit ceases on remarriage and the amount is split between the eligible surviving children.

-Dependent's supplement: Paid for each of the five youngest children under age 21 (no limit if disabled) conceived on or before the date of death.
-The supplement ceases before age 21 if a child marries or becomes employed.
+Dependent's supplement: Paid for each of the five youngest unmarried and unemployed children younger than age 21 (no limit if disabled) conceived on or before the date of death